Redstone1024/Fursuit-CylinderFan/README.md

 The non-silkscreened 0Ohm resistor next to U3 is used to configure the fan PWM positive and negative.
 For DV05028B12U, use the 0Ohm resistor to connect pad closest to **inside** PCB (positive PWM).

-The JP2 connector is used to connect the battery level indicator module, so **don't** solder XH2.54-2P.
+The JP2 connector is used to connect the battery level indicator module, so **don't** solder PZ2.54-2X2P.

+If you choose the DC version, you only need to solder C21 C22 JP1 JP3 JP4 R23 R24 R25 R26 U2 U3 VR1.

-You can refer to the following procedure to verify that the PCB is working, and reproduce the soldering of J1 or U1 if there is an abnormality.
+If you choose the Type-C version, You can refer to the following procedure to verify that the PCB is working, and refer FAQ if there is an abnormality.

 > **Note**: No abnormally high temperatures in the IC and other components throughout the process.